Enrolment at Northcote High School

 By the end of July, Application for Enrolment forms had been processed by NHS and other schools.
 In accordance with DET guidelines, primary schools will be notified of this.

-09 August, 2017: Primary schools will advise parents and guardians of the success of the application.
-Primary schools act as the parent's advocate throughout the process.
+08 August, 2018: Primary schools will advise parents and guardians of the success of the application.

 Changes to Custody arrangements